jrasmusson/level-up-swift/15-protocol-oriented-programming/README.md

 print(order.uid)

-// Add further requirements by extending existing protocols (Swift version of inheritance)

-protocol Persistable: Entity {
+// Add further requirements by extending existing protocols (Swift version of inheritance) protocol Persistable: Entity {
     func write(instance: Entity, to filePath: String)
     init?(by uid: String)
 }

-// Note: You can do this with any type (Int, Double, other library).
-You don't even need the source code
-// Then you only implement what you need.
+// Then implement only what you want - the whole thing struct PersistableEntity: Persistable {

-// The whole thing

-struct PersistableEntity: Persistable {
     var name: String
     func write(instance: Entity, to filePath: String) {